missing-semester-cn/missing-semester-cn.github.io/_2020/command-line.md

 One way to achieve this is to use the [`wait`](http://man7.org/linux/man-pages/man1/wait.1p.html) command.
 Try launching the sleep command and having an `ls` wait until the background process finishes.

     However, this strategy will fail if we start in a different bash session, since `wait` only works for child processes.
 One feature we did not discuss in the notes is that the `kill` command's exit status will be zero on success and nonzero otherwise. `kill -0` does not send a signal but will give a nonzero exit status if the process does not exist.
-    Write a bash function called `pidwait` that takes a pid and waits until said process completes.
+    Write a bash function called `pidwait` that takes a pid and waits until the given process completes.
 You should use `sleep` to avoid wasting CPU unnecessarily.

 ## Terminal multiplexer